 If so, you’re done!
 You don’t need to do anything else to join Medicare Part A and Part B.

-If you don’t receive Social Security, contact the Social Security office in your county or call the national program at 1-800-772-1213.
+If you don’t receive Social Security, contact the Social Security office, call the national program at 1-800-772-1213, go to the Social Security website (or the Railroad Retirement Board, if you receive railroad benefits).
 You should do this about three months before your 65th birthday.

 Do you have ALS?